Sailorr

-Kayla Le, known professionally as Sailorr (stylized in all caps), is a Vietnamese-American singer and songwriter.
+Kayla Le (born December 7, 1998) known professionally as Sailorr (stylized in all caps), is an American singer and songwriter.
 She is known for her major-label debut single, "Pookie's Requiem", which peaked at number 8 on the Bubbling Under Hot 100.
 Her debut mixtape From Florida's Finest was released on May 9, 2025.
+Grammy named her one of the "10 rising artists making R&B more diverse and experimental than ever."

 Early life

 Kayla Le was born and raised in Jacksonville, Florida.
 Her parents are immigrants of Vietnam, and she has one sister.
 While in high school, she performed musical theater, originally aiming to become a Broadway performer.
 Later in high school, she decided to produce her own music, using tools including the Roland SP-404, Fruity Loops, and Ableton.
-She worked a number of odd jobs while starting her music career, including being a florist, bartender, and eyelash technician.
+Prior to musical career, she worked as a florist and eyelash technician to support herself after declining admission into The Theatre School at DePaul University.

 Name

-Sailorr first released music under the stage name Sailor Goon, inspired by the Sailor Moon franchise, later shortening the name.
-The name Sailorr is also a reference to her family and other Vietnamese refugees fleeing from the Vietnam War by boat.
+Sailorr first released music under the stage name "Sailor Goon," inspired by the Sailor Moon franchise, later shortening the name.
+Her stage name "Sailorr" is a reference to her family and other Vietnamese refugees fleeing from the Vietnam War by boat.

 Musical career

 Sailorr began releasing music through SoundCloud.
 She released the track "Persian Rugs" in 2021 at age 21.
 She released her first single, "Weathered", in December 2023.

-In 2024, Sailorr signed to record executive Bu Thiam's record label BuVision after Thiam heard a snippet of "W1ll U L13?" on TikTok.
+In 2024, Sailorr signed to record executive Bu Thiam's record label BuVision after Thiam heard a snippet of "Will U Lie?" on TikTok.
 In April, Sailorr made two appearances on producer Nascent's second album Don't Grow Up Too Soon, featuring on the songs "Run Me Back My Bread" and "Mangosteen".
 Seven months later, in November, she released "Pookie's Requiem", her first single under the stage name Sailorr and first single under BuVision.
 The single was later was remixed with an appearance from Summer Walker.
-The single "W1LL U L13?" was released officially in December, followed by the single "Cut Up" in February, 2025.
+The single "Will U Lie?" was released officially in December, followed by the single "Cut Up" in February, 2025.
 Sailorr released two more singles, "Down Bad" and "Sincerity", before releasing her debut mixtape From Florida's Finest on May 9, 2025.
 The mixtape was included in Billboards The 50 Best Albums of 2025 So Far.
 She embarked on her first headlining tour in June 2025, with a final stop on video game platform Roblox.

-In October, Sailorr featured on Jordan Ward's single "Smokin Potna", towards his upcoming album Backwards.
-She then featured on Summer Walker's album Finally Over It on the song "How Sway", released on November 14.
+In October 2025, Sailorr featured on Jordan Ward's single "Smokin Potna", towards his album Backwards.
+She featured on Summer Walker's album Finally Over It on the song "How Sway", released on November 14, 2025.
+On November 21, 2025, she released the single "Locked In" towards the deluxe version of her debut mixtape.
+The deluxe version, titled From Florida's Finest Delu/xxx [For My Delusional Ex] was released on December 5, 2025.